syrop/syrop.github.io/_posts/2019-04-01-asynctask-inside-viewmodel.markdown

 {% endhighlight %}

 Because I use a `repeat()` function that takes a lambda, I have to use the expression `return@repeat` to break it.
 If I was using a `for` loop, I would write `break` instead.

+In the above code I had to use the function `runBlocking()` to obtain a scope in which I could run the `suspend` function `delay()`.
+In the [previous article] I demonstrated a failed attempt to do the same with with `launch()`.
+It didn't work, because `launch()` returns immediately, therefore `onPostExecute()` would be run before the counting even ends.
+Here I use `runBlocking()` which blocks the current thread until the block it contains is completed.
+The disadvantage of `runBlocking()` and `AsyncTask` in general is such that on Android all `AsyncTaksk` are executed in one thread, and because this particular `AsyncTask` takes about 10 seconds to run, no other `AsyncTask` should be executed simultaneously on the device.
+In the real case, if this code was meant to go to production, I would probably use some other coroutine scope or RxJava.

 ## Conclusion